MadhuraMary/InquisitiveMinds/README.md

 f.
 Above steps would import the libraries/packages used.
 Upon successful import, you must see the same message in the powershell/cmd window.
 If not resolve all dependencies acc to ones installtion of Python version.

-Run app.py using below cmd in (venv)DriveName\InquisitiveMinds-master\InquisitiveMinds-master\Edubot-master path. python app.py
+Run app.py using below cmd in (venv)DriveName\InquisitiveMinds-master\InquisitiveMinds-master\Imbot-master path. python app.py

 h.
 Once ran, this would run our localhost and the app would be displayed.